 “I love its features, like Templates and SmartTags.
-But the ease of having our Amazon repricer, Help Desk, Live Chat and High5 feedback solicitation all in one place is just amazing.
-I’ve already advised two of my friends who run online businesses to use XSellco.
+But the ease of having our Amazon repricer, Helpdesk, Live Chat and feedback tool all in one place is just amazing.
+I’ve already advised two of my friends who run online businesses to use xSellco.

 Sell like Amazon